dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 Some of these `IonicAuthOptions` values are unique, and must be set based on your Auth0 app’s details:

-* platform: Use “cordova” or “capacitor” accordingly.
+* `platform`: Use “cordova” or “capacitor” accordingly.
-* clientID: Your app’s Client ID.
+* `clientID`: Your app’s Client ID.
-* discoveryUrl: Consists of your Auth0 Domain plus “.well-known/openid-configuration”.
+* `discoveryUrl`: Consists of your Auth0 Domain plus “.well-known/openid-configuration”.
 Example: https://ionicorg.auth0.com/.well-known/openid-configuration
-* redirectUri: The URI to redirect to after the user has logged in.
+* `redirectUri`: The URI to redirect to after the user has logged in.
 Use the same AUTH_URL_SCHEME variable value (App Id) from when the Auth Connect plugin was installed.
 Example: com.company.app://callback
-* logoutUrl: The URI to redirect to after the user has logged out.
+* `logoutUrl`: The URI to redirect to after the user has logged out.
 Example: com.company.app://login?logout=true

 The Discovery URL can be found under Application Details -> Show Advanced Settings -> Endpoints tab:

 ![Finding the Discovery URL](auth0-discoveryUrl.png)

-The audience field comes from your custom API of choice - the API Audience field:
+The audience field comes from your custom API of choice &mdash; the API Audience field:

 ![Finding the API Audience field](auth0-audience.png)

 ## Complete the Login Experience

-Back in `login.page.ts`, import `AuthenticationService` then call its login function when the button is clicked.
+Back in `login.page.ts`, import `AuthenticationService` and call its login function when the button is clicked.
 As a bonus user experience enhancement, display a progress indicator while the user is logging into Auth0 using the Ionic `ion-loading` [loading indicator component](https://ionicframework.com/docs/api/loading).

 ```javascript
 async login() {